ptmdmusique/insite-abm/note.md

 # Questions:
 1. ?
 After each tick, pro dev cits normalizes their power with cbo-power of pro dev cits.
 Same for anti dev cits.
 2. ? if a citizen becomes a stakeholder, would they join utility-info or big-ngo?
+3. ?
+What does patch-cbo do?
+4. ?
+What does the ticks >= 1 of stakeholder-setup do?
+Same for regulator

 # Future plan:
 1. Implement a check to stop the model after there is no more change